 You arrive, you smile and have some great introductions, you hand out "ALL" those business cards, you head home after a fabulous event and.......... nothing!
 WHAT THE HECK!?!

 One of the biggest misconceptions entrepreneurs have is that who they network with will be who does business with them.
 WRONG!
 Oh, you will get the small percentage of people you meet at a networking event that may purchase your product, or sign up for your service, but those people were already looking for your product or service and you just happened to be at the right networking event at the right time.

 Ask yourself this question.
 WHY do I go to...

-Have you ever noticed how the famous magician, David Copperfield, draws his audience in.
-He doesnt just stand up there on the stage doing trick after trick expecting the audience to be mesmorized with the tricks.
-He draws the audience in so they become mesmorized with HIM.
+Have you ever noticed how the famous magician, David Copperfield, draws his audience in?
+He doesn't just stand up there on the stage doing trick after trick expecting the audience to be mesmerized with the tricks.
+He draws the audience in so they become mesmerized with him.

 He courts them; he uses his eyes, his hands, his tone, the music to "date" the audience.
 He has the ability to make the audience feel like they are part of the moment and become part of his world.

-One of the things I find most intriguing is how many business professionals loose the opportunity to find the magic while they are out making important connections.
+One of the things I find most intriguing is how many business professionals lose the opportunity to find the magic while they are out making important connections.

 WHY?
 Because they leave before the magic happens.

 Does this sound familiar?
 Do you leave directly after a networking...